20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 Well, in the equatorial plane for circular orbits, we know that $dr = 0$, and $d\theta = 0$.
 This means that we're only left to solve for $dt$, and $d\phi$.

-Luckily other people have put in the legwork [here](https://physics.stackexchange.com/questions/502796/how-to-derive-the-angular-velocity-of-circular-orbits-in-kerr-geometry), and [here](https://articles.adsabs.harvard.edu/pdf/1972ApJ...178..347B), and figured out that the angular velocity of a geodesic in the kerr spacetime is
+Luckily other people have put in the legwork [here](https://physics.stackexchange.com/questions/502796/how-to-derive-the-angular-velocity-of-circular-orbits-in-kerr-geometry), and [here](https://articles.adsabs.harvard.edu/pdf/1972ApJ...178..347B), and figured out that the angular velocity of a geodesic in the Kerr spacetime is

 $$
 w = \frac{\dot{\phi}}{\dot{t}} = \frac{1}{r^{3/2} + a}